isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <b style="color:red;">For Short-Term Visitors and eligible Work Permit Holders</b>

 If you are a Short-Term Visitor (STV) or Work Permit Holder (WPH) in Singapore, you need to apply for a VTP.
-Depending on your proof of vaccination, you may be required to upload your vaccination certificate QR code on the VTP application portal. <b>You should upload the QR code(s) of your primary series only (i.e. first and second doses); regardless of whether you have obtained a booster dose</b>.
+Depending on your proof of vaccination, you may be required to upload your vaccination certificate QR code on the VTP application portal. <b>You should upload the QR code(s) of your final dose only (i.e. first and second doses); regardless of whether you have obtained a booster dose</b>.

 Those who are required to upload a QR code but cannot do so are to write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and produce their vaccination certificate, travel documentation (e.g. passport) and other supporting documents.
 If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide your vaccination certificate.
 If you are unable to obtain one of the digitally verifiable vaccination certificates listed above, you will not be eligible for travel on the VTL.